Healthy Carrot Pumpkin Spelt Muffins

 - Preheat the oven to 375 degrees Fahrenheit.
 Grease a large (or standard) muffin tin lightly with oil.
 Set aside.

-- Whisk together the flours, baking soda, salt, cinnamon, nutmeg, cloves, and ginger.
-In another bowl, stir together the carrots, Zante currants, and chopped walnuts.
+- Whisk together the flours, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.

-- Using a mixer, combine the pureed pumpkin, canola oil, and sugar until smooth.
+- Using a mixer, combine the pumpkin puree, canola oil, and sugar until smooth.
 Add the eggs one at a time, and continue to beat until smooth.

 - Reduce speed and slowly add in flour mixture, mixing only until the dry ingredients disappear (whenever baking, you want to mix as little as possible).